Darah98/reading-notes/class-04.md

 * Pages can be fixed width or liquid (stretchy) layouts.
 * Designers keep pages within 960-1000 pixels wide, and indicate what the site is about within the top 600 pixels (to demonstrate its relevance without scrolling).
 * Grids help create professional and flexible designs.
 * CSS Frameworks provide rules for common tasks.
-X You can include multiple CSS files in one page.
+* You can include multiple CSS files in one page.

 > JS Functions